Maternal and Neonatal Tetanus (MNT)

 What is MNT?

-In 26 countries around the world, maternal and neonatal tetanus (MNT) can quickly turn the joy of childbirth into tragedy.
-MNT kills one baby every nine minutes.
+In 18 countries around the world, maternal and neonatal tetanus (MNT) can quickly turn the joy of childbirth into tragedy.
+MNT kills one baby every fifteen minutes.
 Its effects are excruciating — tiny newborns suffer repeated, painful convulsions and extreme sensitivity to light and touch.
 There is little hope of survival.
 And tetanus kills mothers too.

 Who suffers from MNT?